-Submissions are now open for Volume 7 Number 2 guest edited by Jonathan Skinner
+Submissions are now closed for Volume 7 Number 2 guest edited by Jonathan Skinner

 Writing in the Pause: Call for Work

 Over the past two months most of us have lived through a slowing and restriction of our movements, unprecedented in global scale, as we have complied with ‘social distancing’ measures in response to the novel coronavirus pandemic.
 Some have referred to this period as the Great Pause: empirically measured in the 17% drop in daily global CO₂ emissions from last year’s mean.
 How do we take its qualitative measure?

 Emissions are already on the rise again, and many of us may be once more on the move, as economies slowly ‘reopen.’
 The experience of the Great Pause has been uneven, to be sure, as the pandemic has tended to expose if not exacerbate existing socioeconomic inequalities.
 Some of us (‘key workers’) may have kept commuting to the frontline, while for many there may not have been a ‘pause,’ only a shift to ‘telecommuting,’ an accelerated digitization of labor eroding boundaries between work and home.
 Many have been furloughed or laid off, with or without some form of taxpayer support; for many of us it has been a season of fear and isolation.
 And for some: illness, suffering, death, grief, without the solace of communal rituals.
 The immiseration of millions under lockdown with no home to call a home goes largely unreported, as does the weaponization of the virus at sites of indigenous resistance, a form of violence with long precedent.
 For most of us, the Great Pause has disrupted usual movements.